thibaudcolas/thib.me/src/_posts/2021-02-24-wagtail-accessibility-team-reloaded.md

 We ran a short [retrospective](https://github.com/wagtail/wagtail/wiki/Accessibility-team#2021-01-22----team-retrospective) to reflect on the team’s way of working over the last 6 months.

-- There were a total of 5 people involved at some point over the 6 months (Scott, Andreas, Nick, Helen, and Thibaud), but only 2 people attending each meeting on average.
+- There were a total of 5 people involved at some point over the 6 months (Scott, Andreas, Nick, Helen, and Thibaud), but only 2 people attended each meeting on average.
 Not as much as we’d ideally want to.
 - We met 9 times, for 30min each, scheduled once every two weeks.
 - Overall we’re happy with what we’ve achieved and how the team works.
 - We were keen to do more automated tests and manual auditing but didn't get around to it.